-• Go inside the library (if you arrive during library hours) - on the wall facing the desk, you will see the first Stars and Stripes of the United Colonies.
-This was unfurled at Easton, Pa. on July 8, 1776.
-The body of the flag has the field of stars with stars forming a circle and star(s) in the center.
+Go inside the library (if you arrive during library hours).
+The first Stars and Stripes of the United Colonies was unfurled at Easton, Pa. on July 8, 1776.
+It is now displayed in the library's historical room.
+You must sign in as a guest to see the flag.
+The body of the flag has the field of stars with \\\\\\ stars forming a circle and \\\\\\\ star(s) in the center.
 The occasion for the first display of this flag at the old courthouse was the first public reading of the Declaration of Independence.